ArthurZamfir/InterplanetarySC/readme.txt

 2. The config file named "InterplanetarySC.cfg" from the repository root should be placed in "Orbiter\Config\Vessels\"

 3. The 3D model file from "SeminarDateien\Meshes\ThermalFissionCraft.msh" should be placed in "Orbiter\meshes\"

+4. The "Textures" folder should be placed in the "Orbiter" main folder.